Media

 Read the full article, originally published by Foreign Affairs, here.

-Dr. Vipin Narang is an Associate Professor of Political Science at MIT and member of MIT’s Security Studies Program.
-He has previously held fellowships at both Harvard and Stanford Universities.
+The Honorable Dr. Vipin Narang is the Acting Assistant Secretary of Defense for Space Policy.
+From 2022 to 2024, Dr. Narang served as Principal Deputy Assistant Secretary of Defense for Space Policy.
+He has previously held fellowships at both Harvard and Stanford Universities and is a former Associate Professor of Political Science at MIT and a member of MIT’s Security Studies Program.
 His research interests include nuclear proliferation and strategy, South Asian security, and general security studies.

 Download PDF